wp-plugins/php-code-for-posts/readme.txt

 = 1.2.0 =
 * Ajax saving for updating code snippets (ajax save for initial add still to be implemented) (request by eneasgesing)
-* Richer snippet editor using Codemirror (request by eneasgesing)
+* Richer snippet editor using Codemirror (request by eneasgesing) = 1.3.0 =
+* Confirmed support for latest version of WP (4.2.1) just in case you were wondering

 == Upgrade Notice ==